GMLC-TDC/HELICS/README.md

 ## Introduction

 Welcome to the repository for the Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS).
 HELICS provides a general-purpose, modular, highly-scalable co-simulation framework that runs cross-platform and has bindings for multiple languages.
 It is a library that enables multiple existing simulation tools (and/or instances of the same tool), known as "federates", to exchange data during runtime and stay synchronized in time such that together they act as one large simulation, or "federation".
-This enables bringing together simulation tools from multiple domains to form a complex software-simulation without having to change the individual tools.
+This enables bringing together simulation tools from multiple domains to form a complex software simulation without having to change the individual tools.

+It is important to note that HELICS cannot in and of itself simulate anything, rather it is a framework to make it easy to bring together other existing (or novel) simulation tools to tackle problems that can't readily be solved by a single tool alone.
+After all "simulations are better together," and HELICS is designed to help get you there easily and quickly.
+HELICS has also already worked out many of the more subtle aspects of synchronizing simulations so you don't have to.

 Today the core uses of HELICS are in the energy domain, where there is extensive and growing support for a wide-range of electric power system, natural gas, communications and control-schemes, transportation, buildings, and related domain tools ([Supported Tools](docs/references/Tools_using_HELICS.md)).
 However, it is possible to use HELICS for co-simulation in any domain; the HELICS API and language bindings make it straightforward to connect any simulation tool that provides a scripting interface or access to source code.